Doggo333333/CryptoFinder/README.md

-This code was designed to parse through a websites HTML in order to find the value of any crypto tag enterered by the user.
+This code was designed to parse through a website's HTML in order to find the value of any crypto tag entered by the user.

-I created this code inorder to showcase my skills in website/HTML parsing in python and the understanding of the re and urllib module
+I created this code in order to showcase my skills in website/HTML parsing in Python and my understanding of the re and urllib module.

+Tags: Web scraping, Re module, Urllib Module, Python